guoyu07/Primary-Vagrant/README.md

 *Note: I've provided a top-level wildcard SSL certificate.
 No further SSL certificate should be needed.

 Finally, and you can do this two ways...
-If you've created your site as a folder in the Primary Vagrant www folder just add a file callend *pv-hosts* to it that includes the domain name(s) (one per line) for your project.
-If your site is outside of the Primary Vagrant folder I would recommend creating *www/my-sites/pv-hosts* to hold the domain names.
+If you've created your site as a folder in the Primary Vagrant user-data/sites/ folder just add a file callend *pv-hosts* to it that includes the domain name(s) (one per line) for your project.
+If your site is outside of the Primary Vagrant folder I would recommend creating *user-data/pv-hosts* to hold the domain names.
 This will make sure you can access your sites by whatever domain names you need.

 After the configuration above has been added, simply run `vagrant halt` and then `vagrant up` to trigger the changes and host file updates.

 ### Changing configuration options

-The default installation configuration is found in *provision/manifests/init.pp*.
-While you could edit this if you like I would, instead, recommend adding any additional configuration to your virtualhosts file such as *user-data/vhosts/custom.pp*
+The default installation configuration is found in *provision/init/*.
+While you could edit these files if you like I would, instead, recommend adding any additional configuration to your virtualhosts file such as *user-data/vhosts/custom.pp*

-#### Change PHP Versions

-Due to the structure of the PHP repositories used changing PHP versions from 7 is not currently supported (but should be soon).

 #### Database Access

-You can access the database via ssh tunnel into the machine using the *pv* hostname, the username *vagrant*, the password *vagrant* for ssh, and the username *root* without the password *password* for MySQL.
+You can access the database via ssh tunnel into the machine using the *ouroboros* hostname, the username *vagrant*, the password *vagrant* for ssh, and the username *username* with the password *password* for MySQL.

 #### Postfix Configuration

 Postfix is configured and set to use your host computer as a mail relay.
 To receive messages you can use the built in [MailHog installation](http://pv:8025) (this will prevent your real SMTP mail server and mailbox from getting too much abuse).

-#### WP Test Data
-WP Test can be installed via the instructions at (https://github.com/manovotny/wptest).
-Test data is found in *[Primary Vagrant Folder]/www/default/wordpress/content/wptest* on your host machine.

-#### WordPress VIP Development

-Looking to work on WordPress VIP sites?
-I've got a pre-configured site add-on that will take care of it all for you.
-Check out [Primary Vagrant VIP](https://github.com/ChrisWiegman/Primary-Vagrant-VIP)

 #### node.js